Untitled Page

 Reference to HydroNET is made in the NWSMP.
 It is a proven web-based decision support system that combines weather & water data with models and knowledge to generate personalised overviews, forecasts and warnings tailored to the needs of the clients and stakeholders.
 With this system water professionals can make well-informed, transparent and accountable decisions for managing water resources and for sharing relevant information with stakeholders and partners.

-The HydroNET system with its key weather and water applications will capacitate the WMA’s with real-time access during the two years of the Contract to various dashboards, reports and tools empowering them to make the right decisions at the right time in a country where every raindrop is critical for the sustainability of water management in South Africa.
+The HydroNET system with its key weather and water applications will capacitate the CMA’s with real-time access during the two years of the Contract to various dashboards, reports and tools empowering them to make the right decisions at the right time in a country where every raindrop is critical for the sustainability of water management in South Africa.

 The Project implementation plan

-• Helpdesk and Support
+• Technical Helpdesk and support & bug fixing

 Feedback on the activities will be provided regularly in the monthly HydroNET Project Committee Meetings as well as the Quarterly Project Steering Committee (PSC) Meetings.
-The first PSC was held in April 2022 prior to the launch of the Project on 4 May 2022.

 Untitled Document